MasoomBadi/StableDiffusion/README.md

 "#StableDiffusion"

-A stable diffusion model from scratch written in PyTorch.
+A stable diffusion model from scratch implemented in PyTorch, based on the following research papers.

 Research Papers: